Quimy/frontend-master-downloader/README.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/sepiropht/frontend-master-downloader.svg)](https://greenkeeper.io/)

-Download content from frontendmaster with puppeteer
+Download content from frontendmaster with puppeteer.
+Version fixed, but not everything will work as should.

 ### Usage